What is a CBAM certificate and how do you get one?

 The price of CBAM certificates will reflect the weekly average price of EU ETS allowances.
 This means the financial impact on importers can vary over time and will require ongoing tracking and forecasting.

-For example, as of May 2025, the average EU ETS allowance price was approximately €70.38 per tonne of CO₂-equivalent.
-This means if you were importing goods with 1,000 tonnes of embedded CO₂ emissions, you would need to purchase 1,000 CBAM certificates, potentially costing around €70,380 at current prices.
+For example, as of December 2025, the average price was approximately €83.90 per tonne of CO₂e.
+If you were importing goods with 1,000 tonnes of embedded CO₂ emissions, your CBAM certificate cost would be around €83,900 at that price point.

 Think of CBAM certificates as a carbon payment mechanism.
-While the current transitional phase focuses only on reporting, the definitive phase will bring real financial and administrative obligations.
-Understanding how certificates work is essential for budgeting, supplier engagement, and compliance planning.
+While the previous transitional phase focused only on reporting, now the definitive phase will bring real financial and administrative obligations.

 When will you need to buy CBAM certificates?